-- The MSH forwards the bitrate recommendation to the RTC application.
+9. The MSH forwards the bitrate recommendation to the RTC application.

-- The application may act on the bitrate recommendation, e.g. by reducing the uplink media bitrate.
+10. The application may act on the bitrate recommendation, e.g. by reducing the uplink media bitrate.

-- The application may request the remote endpoint to adjust the bitrate of the downlink media.
+11. The application may request the remote endpoint to adjust the bitrate of the downlink media.

-Editor’s note: Descriptive text above need to be updated based on the diagram